 A color set is a named pair of hexadecimal color values supporting device Light and Dark modes.
-Color sets can be selected for any color field in a SceneMulti-screen experiences that are cached on users’ devices and displayed when your users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times. and when configuring the default appearance of Scenes, SurveysQuestion-and-answer experiences used to collect and aggregate feedback or generate a net promoter score.
+Color sets can be selected for any color field in a SceneMulti-screen experiences that are cached on users’ devices and displayed when your users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times.
+Scenes can include survey questions or be presented as a story. and when configuring the default appearance of Scenes, SurveysQuestion-and-answer experiences used to collect and aggregate feedback or generate a net promoter score.
 They are cached on users’ devices and displayed when your users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times. , and In-App AutomationMessages that are cached on users’ devices and displayed when your users meet certain conditions within your app, such as viewing a particular screen or opening the app a certain number of times. .
 Dark mode is supported for Scenes only.

 When you edit a color set, the changes automatically update anywhere the set is in use.
 You may want to update your color sets seasonally or when refreshing your branding.

 Color sets used in a project’s design defaults appear as their Light Mode hexadecimal color values in In-App Automation and Survey composer color fields.
 They appear as their color set name in the Scene composer.

 Color sets, Scenes, and Surveys are AXP features.

 When you set design defaults for the background, text, and buttons in your in-app experiences, those settings appear pre-configured in the Survey, Scene, and In-App Automation composers.

 For fonts, you can select serif or sans-serif, or you can first create a font stack that names the specific fonts available in your app and select that instead.

 For colors, first edit or add color sets then select a color set by name when configuring color fields.